All of our Shabbat Services are open to all in the community, free of charge.

 NO SHUSH SHABBAT, a special Shabbat Service for special needs children and their families on the first Friday of the month at 6pm.
 The service is open to special needs children ages 4 and up.
 There is participation in welcoming Shabbat by helping to light “electric” Shabbat candles, opening the Ark doors and carrying their own Torah Scrolls as they follow the Rabbi in a joyous Torah procession in the sanctuary (Hakafah) as well as song and prayer.
 Children also learn about Shabbat and holidays.
 The Service closes with a sweet ending of grape juice and mini sweet challah rolls.
 Children must be accompanied by parent(s).
 Please call the office 718.727.2231 to rsvp your child’s personalized seat.
-Services resume Oct.
-5, 2018. check out our latest flyer
+Our next No Shush Service will be Nov 2, 2018. check out our latest flyer

 Friday Night Shabbat Schedule

 Music, song, youth participation in poetry reading and prayer and a story from our Master storyteller, Rabbi Michael Howald.

 |I- Shabbat (Interactive Shabbat) a 35 minute service filled with music, movement & song – perfect for families with young children.||3rd Friday of each month (Sept. through June)||6:00pm|

 | No-Shush Shabbat – a 30 minute Shabbat Service for special needs children and their families.

 Children participate in welcoming Shabbat, singing and praying.
 Service ends with juice & challah.